vslavik/bakefile/docs/language.rst

 permitted.

 It's possible to have multiple ``sources`` statements in the same target.
-Another use of ``sources`` appends thefiles to the list of sources, it doesn't overwrite it; the effect is the same as that of operator ``+=``.
+Another use of ``sources`` appends the files to the list of sources, it doesn't overwrite it; the effect is the same as that of operator ``+=``.

 See an example: